micropython/micropython/docs/esp32/quickref.rst

                 pass
         print('network config:', wlan.ifconfig())

-Once the network is established the :mod:`socket <usocket>` module can be used to create and use TCP/UDP sockets as usual, and the ``urequests`` module for convenient HTTP requests.
+Once the network is established the :mod:`socket <socket>` module can be used to create and use TCP/UDP sockets as usual, and the ``urequests`` module for convenient HTTP requests.